birdn-merrimack/Java_Integer_Sorting_LinkedList/README.md

 # Java_Integer_Sorting_LinkedList
-This repository contains Java code for sorting a user-inputted list of integer values from least to greatest, using a LinkedList framework.
-This code was submitted for Project 4 in CSC6301.
+- This repository contains Java code for sorting a user-inputted list of integer values from least to greatest, using a LinkedList framework.

 # Purpose
 - The purpose of **IntegerLinkedListSorting.java** is to allow the user to enter a comma-delimited list of Integer values and to recieve a display of these values sorted from least to greatest.